 Task 4.3 in WP4 Innovations in Data Production of the SSHOC project is dedicated to Applying ComputerAssisted Translation tools in Social Surveys.
 A key activity of this task is to incorporate newly created Translation Memories (TMs) from a corpus, which has been developed in Task 4.2 (Preparing tools for the use of Computer Assisted Translation), into an open-source computer-assisted translation (CAT) environment.
 Moreover, this report lays out a test case to demonstrate the feasibility of the usage of TMs within a CAT environment.

 This text concerns the achievement of the MS19 “Consultation with SSH data producers completed”.
 SSHOCro will be a common meta level schema to be used as top level ontology for organizing knowledge and information found distributed across various resources of data in the SSH open cloud.
 This will be achieved by providing a common, agreed –upon, understanding of the concepts, entities and relationships holding between them, in order to enable knowledge sharing, information exchange and integration between heterogeneous sources.

 This report reviews potential mechanisms to integrate a Translation Memory (TM) solution into the Translation Management Tool (TMT), allowing large international surveys to improve their translation processes and deliver quicker and better quality translations.
 This will include further research into integration with other external CAT tools and the development of a stand-alone Translation Memory tool to which the TMT will be connected, followed by an evaluation and implementation of various TM matching algorithms and sharing of TMT data with partners via the TM solution.

-This report documents the availability of the Automatic Verification Tool (AVT) that is used in the translation research activities of Task 4.3 of the SSHOC project.
-The task team describes the role of the milestone and the means of verification.
+This report documents the selection criteria of an open source Computer Assisted Translation tool with Translation Memory functionalities that will be used in the translation research activities of Task 4.3. of the SSHOC project.
+The TAsk team describes the role of the milestone in the Task and the means of verification.